Coconut Tree Viewpoint & Siargao's Palm Tree Road 2025

 A famous spot on the island of Siargao, Coconut Tree Viewpoint is hard to miss.
 The stop is off one of Siargao’s main roads and you’re sure to pass it many times during your visit to the island!
 That does not mean you should not read on though as we share a detailed guide on where it is, the best time to go, how to get the best picture and more.

 Coconut Trees View Deck, Siargao overlooks thousands of coconut trees.
-They blanket the floor right up to towering mountains far in the distance.
+They blanket the floor right up to towering mountains far in the distance, creating a sea of palm trees.
 Interestingly, coconut trees in Siargao are farmed for their oil and act as an income source for the locals.

 We highly recommend you head up to Coconut Mountain View… Here's how to find it.